-On day fourteen of the 2014 Royal Tour, William and Kate attended an Easter Sunday church service at St Andrew’s Cathedral.
+On day fourteen of the 2014 Royal Tour of Australia and New Zealand, William and Kate attended an Easter Sunday church service at St Andrew’s Cathedral.

-According to The Telegraph, William seemed genuinely touched to see so many of his family’s signatures in the book:
+According to The Telegraph, William seemed genuinely touched to see his family’s signatures in the book:

 Afterwards Rev Moffatt said: “I am sure the prince was very well briefed but he seemed surprised that so many members of his family had signed the Bible.
 He seemed genuinely touched to see so many of their signature there.

-Kate returned to a familiar British design house for today’s church service.
+Kate wore a British design house for the church service.
 She wore a light grey funnel neck coat by Alexander McQueen.
 Susan from What Kate Wore notes that the coat is very similar to a previous season coat by Alexander McQueen, which sold at FarFetch.com for $2,844 (approx £1,693).
 Kate also wore a new bespoke hat from Jane Taylor Millinery.

 Kate also wore co-ordinating grey accessories, which we’ve seen previously.
 First, she wore her grey suede Alexander McQueen clutch bag (sans skull clasp) and her L.K.
 Bennett Harper pumps.